 OSINT resources can be found either online or offline, it includes all the information which is freely accessible to the public.
 The following list main OSINT categories:

-- Government records: This includes all information published by government entities publicly through different media channels (Both online and offline).
-It includes the following and more: Phone directories, public government reports, budget reports, conferences information, citizen’s records (Birth, death, patent, property, criminal records) in addition to public speeches.
+- Government records: This includes all information published by government entities publicly through different media channels (both online and offline).
+It includes the following and more: Phone directories, public government reports, budget reports, conference information, citizen’s records (Birth, death, patent, property, criminal records) in addition to public speeches.

 As we note, OSINT sources are wide and cover -almost- all sorts of publicly accessible information, from a cybersecurity perspective, exploiting such resources by the bad actors can lead to catastrophic consequences as we are going to see next.